Why Do We Share Data

 Governing Law and Platform Visitors from outside the United States

 We and our servers are located in the United States and are subject to the applicable US local and national laws.
 These laws may not have equivalent privacy protection as those in your country of residence.
 When we share information about you with our various Partners we use contractual data protection clauses which have been approved by the European commission.
+We also comply with the EU-US and Swiss Privacy Shield Framework.

 California Online Privacy Protection Act Notice